taminomara/yuio/docs/source/by_example/cli.rst

 Yuio can generate autocompletion for Bash, Fish, Zsh, and PowerShell.
 It installs completions automatically, without any need to pipe shell scripts into specific files.
-Just run your app with ``--completions`` flag:
+Just run your app with :flag:`--completions` flag:

 .. code-block:: console